 AMP Cache: The Google AMP Cache can be used to serve cached AMP HTML pages.
 The Google AMP Cache is a proxy-based content delivery network for delivering all valid AMP documents.
 It fetches AMP HTML pages and caches them while improving the page’s performance automatically.

 How do AMP and RWD affect user experience?

-Generally speaking, the better the user experience, the better the business results.
-When you provide your customers with a good user experience, the more likely they are to engage with your website, trust your company/organization, and tell their friends and family about your business.
+The better the user experience, the better the business results.
+When you provide your customers with an excellent user experience, the more likely they are to engage with your website, trust your company/organization, and tell their friends and family about your business.

 Google’s search algorithm is designed to favour websites that provide users with a great online experience.
 To determine a good user experience on mobile, Google has identified two primary indicators; they are speed and the “mobile-friendly” test.

 AMP was designed to be highly optimized for speed and mobile user experience.
 As AMP was created by Google, we know that these pages are a clear definition of what a fast, mobile-friendly experience should look like to Google.
-While RWD often deliver a mobile friendly website, they fail when it comes to speed.
+While RWD often delivers a mobile-friendly website, they fail when it comes to speed.